Azure/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 The web frontend for the app is written in [Vue.js](https://vuejs.org/Vue "Vue.js Homepage"), running on [Node.js](https://nodejs.org/en/ "Node.js Homepage") with [Webpack](https://webpack.js.org/ "Webpack Homepage")

 1. Open a new terminal session on the jumpbox
+**This will most likely be a third terminal session that will be opened**

+2. Elevate your session using the command
+  `sudo su -`

 2. Update dependencies and run app via node

     ```bash